NNPDF/nnpdf/doc/sphinx/source/vp/custom_pipelines.rst

 are the `produce_` functions, which take only the dependencies.
-Other than not taking the user input, the `produce_` functions work in a very similar way to the `parse_` functions: they are resolved at *"compile time"*, before any procider function is executed, and  they should raise a `ConfigError` if they fail.
+Other than not taking the user input, the `produce_` functions work in a very similar way to the `parse_` functions: they are resolved at *"compile time"*, before any provider function is executed, and they should raise a `ConfigError` if they fail.

-In general production rules should be preferred to parse functions that bundle together various dependencies (e.g. data, cuts and theory), because by having more granular elements, we can iterate over them in different ways: for example we might want to generate a separate report page for each of the positivity datasets, where they are compared for multiple theories.
+In general, production rules should be preferred to parse functions that bundle together various dependencies (e.g. data, cuts and theory), because by having more granular elements, we can iterate over them in different ways: for example, we might want to generate a separate report page for each of the positivity datasets, where they are compared for multiple theories.
 We could break the parse function above into: